Mars Inc.: History

+Subsidiaries

+Mars Snacking

+Mars Snacking (formerly known as Mars Wrigley Confectionery) is an American confectionery and snacking division of Mars Inc..
+In 2016, Mars announced that the Wrigley Company would be merged with its chocolate segment, Mars Chocolate North America, LLC, to form a new subsidiary, Mars Wrigley Confectionery.
+The new company would maintain global offices in Chicago, while moving its U.S. offices to Hackettstown and Newark, New Jersey, Wrigley CEO Martin Ravdan would lead the combined business.
+In 2018, the company appointed Andrew Clarke as its CEO, replacing Martin Ravdan, he started his tenure as CEO in September of the same year.

+Following the acquisition of Kellanova, it was integrated into a rebranded Mars Snacking (which now uses the Kellogg K and the Wrigley G as part of the logo).
+Kellanova was also delisted from the New York Stock Exchange and its CEO Steve Cahillane stepped down from the company.
+The acquisition expanded the division's reach, with more than 50,000 associates and it operating across more than 145 markets with a workforce of around 50,000 employees, the division was valued at more than $30 billion.

 Mars Food UK Limited

 In 1932, Forrest Mars Sr. opened what was then Mars (Europe) headquarters, and remains Mars (UK) headquarters in Slough, Berkshire on the then-new Slough Trading Estate, after a disagreement with his father, Franklin Clarence Mars.
 In this factory, he produced the first Mars bar, based on the American Milky Way.
 The company branch is currently known as Mars Food UK Limited in the United Kingdom.
 Mars brands manufactured for the United Kingdom market but not for the United States include Tunes.

 Many brands first created and sold in the United Kingdom were later introduced in the United States, including Starburst (original UK brand name Opal Fruits) and Skittles.
 The brands Twix and Topic were UK based.

 Milky Way in Europe and worldwide is known as the 3 Musketeers in America.
 Similarly, the Snickers bar was previously marketed in Ireland and the United Kingdom as Marathon until 1990; in the UK, France, Germany and the Netherlands, also until 1990; Galaxy in the Middle East is known as Dove in America and worldwide.
 Chocolate and peanut M&M's were introduced in 1980s.